⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Microsoft

-A global technology conglomerate offering a vast suite of enterprise software, including Teams for collaboration and Azure DevOps for development.
+A technology conglomerate offering a vast suite of enterprise software, including Microsoft Teams for collaboration, Azure DevOps for development, and SharePoint for document management.

 8